 You can also get someone to help you do these measurements.

-With now these measurements, you can visit any pet shop, and you will get a piece of advice on the best size harness for a German shepherd puppy.
+With these measurements, you can visit any offline or online pet shop, and you will get a piece of advice on the best size harness for a German shepherd puppy.

 Types of Harnesses